sagunji/100DaysOfCode/python/README.md

 Write a simple property
 Write a simple `Promo` class.
 Its constructor receives a name `str` and expires `datetime`.
 Add a property called expired which returns a `bool`.

+## day 7
+Given the provided cars dictionary:

+Get all Jeeps
+Get the first car of every manufacturer.
+Get all vehicles containing the string Trail in their names (should work for other grep too) Sort the models (`values`) alphabetically